52 Weeks of Storytelling and the first 4 prompts

 Journals

 You didn’t think I would leave you without a map, did you?
 I’m using the 52 Ways to Write Your Story in a Year With Guided Prompts to guide the prompts every week.
-You can grab it as a printable PDF from Etsy or head over to Amazon and order a hot off the press bound copy.
+You can grab it as a printable PDF from Etsy or head over to Amazon and order a hot-off-the-press bound copy.

 Week 1 of 52 Weeks of Storytelling – Favorite Season